Yanni Gourde Game Preview: Kraken vs. Canucks

 Gourde Stats vs. the Canucks

-- On defense, the Canucks are one of the stingiest units in the league, conceding 41 goals in total (only 2.4 per game) which ranks sixth.
+- On defense, the Canucks have been one of the stingiest squads in the NHL, giving up 51 goals in total (2.6 per game) which ranks ninth.

-- The team's goal differential (+31) is the best in the league.

 |2023-2024 Season